McFlurinivas/socieful/README.md

     <td>
       <img src="https://i.postimg.cc/hj3PrMjR/Screenshot-2024-02-21-225931.png" alt="Image 1" style="width: 50%;">
       <p> </p>
-      <p> We discovered that a lot of our peers have gone through hasrassment.
+      <p> We discovered that a lot of our peers have gone through harassment.
 And in the stats ,more than half have raised there consents. </p>
     </td>
   </tr>
 </table>